Thurrock

 Mr Crick will return to the committee later this year with further updates once the PLA's commercial modelling work is underway.

-The ferry will be discussed at a meeting of Tilbury Community Forum on Tuesday evening when Thurrock MP Jen Craft will be present to discuss uses for £20 mill of government funding for local causes in the town.
+The ferry will be discussed at a meeting of Tilbury Community Forum on Tuesday evening when Thurrock MP Jen Craft will be present to discuss uses for £20 million of government funding for local causes in the town.

 CHECK OUT OUR Jobs Section HERE!